gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 As this GEP aims for creating IPv6 single-stack shoots in the local environment, it depends on the IPv6 implementation in networking-calico, which is currently used as the networking extension for local shoots.
 Hence, we only list a few important steps of the implementation here without going into detail:

-- the `NetworkConfig` API is extended to allow specifying IPv6-related settings similar to IPv4-related settings (pool, auto-detection, etc.)
+- The `NetworkConfig` API is extended to allow specifying IPv6-related settings similar to IPv4-related settings (pool, auto-detection, etc.).
-- IPv4 support is disabled on calico-node via environment variables
+- IPv4 support is disabled on calico-node via environment variables.
-- IPv4 IPAM is disabled on calico-node via configuration
+- IPv4 IPAM is disabled on calico-node via configuration.
-- IPv6 support is enabled on calico-node via environment variables (IPv6 auto-detection, IPv6 pod CIDR, etc.)
+- IPv6 support is enabled on calico-node via environment variables (IPv6 auto-detection, IPv6 pod CIDR, etc.).
-- IPv6 IPAM is enabled on calico-node via configuration
+- IPv6 IPAM is enabled on calico-node via configuration.

 ## Alternatives Considered